- What’s the difference between being employed and self-employed from a tax point of view?

-For 2020/21, there is no benefit in kind if you are an employee and your employer provides you with a company car that has zero emissions, ie a fully electric car.
-For 2021/22 the benefit in kind will be 1% of the list price.
-For 2022/23 it will be 2%.
+For 2022/23, the benefit in kind if you are an employee and your employer provides you with a company car that has zero emissions, ie a fully electric car, is 2%.
+This rate has been frozen until the end of the 2024/25 tax year.

-For example, if the car had a list price of £50,000, the benefit you would be taxed on for 2020/21 would be nil.
-For 2021/22 it would be £500.
-And for 2022/23 It would be £1,000.
-For 2022/23, the tax on the benefit at 40% would be £400, so even after the rates have gone up in a couple of years’ time it will be extremely tax efficient to be provided with an electric car, rather than a traditional petrol or diesel car.
+For example, if the car had a list price of £50,000, the benefit you would be taxed on for 2022/23 would be £1,000.
+The tax on the benefit at 40% would be £400, so it is extremely tax efficient to be provided with an electric car, rather than a traditional petrol or diesel car.

 Saving using an ISA is a tax efficient way to reach your goal, as the income and/or gains within the ISA are tax free.
 If you are saving to buy a house then the ‘lifetime ISA’, which was introduced on 6 April 2017, means that up to £4,000 per annum can be deposited and the Government will add a 25% bonus (ie up to £1,000 per year).
 Anyone between the ages of 18 and 40 can open a lifetime ISA and contribute up to the age of 50.
 The money can be withdrawn at any point, but if this is before the age of 60, a 5% charge will apply and the Government bonus will be lost unless it is used as a deposit on a first home.